Skip to main content

 Ethan McGowan

 Data centers are not modern factories and rarely create broad local prosperity.
 They often raise local power costs while delivering few permanent jobs.
 Only strict public-benefit energy rules can rebalance the deal.
-The dat
+The data ce

 Read More